Nrico/MagTagLightSensor/README.md

 You will need to transfer "code.py" from this repository onto your MagTag.

 The code uses a few libraries, pre-written code that makes things work on your device.
-The code currently usese the 7.0 version of CircuitPython and the associated libraries for 7.0.
+The code currently uses the 7.0 version of CircuitPython and the associated libraries for 7.0.

 ![plot](./magtag-light-sensor.jpg)